1996 Pacific Plaza stabbing: Murder

-On 23 May 1996, at around 3 am, after a hangout, Tio Seng Khun (张成坤 Zhāng Chéngkūn; alias Herman Susantio), a Chinese-Indonesian, discovered his 38-year-old friend Benny Probocemdana Oen (alias Huang Han Ming 黄汉明) on the ground, bleeding from his neck.
+On 23 May 1996, at around 3 am, after a hangout, Tio Seng Khun (张成坤 (Zhāng Chéngkūn, Tiuⁿ Sêng-khun); alias Herman Susantio), a Chinese-Indonesian, discovered his 38-year-old friend Benny Probocemdana Oen (alias Huang Han Ming 黄汉明) on the ground, bleeding from his neck.
 According to him, Oen, who was a Chinese-Indonesian from Medan and a businessman with dealings in Singapore, Indonesia and Malaysia, went to the location (3m away from Tio) to take a phone call while waiting for a car outside the discotheque (where Oen and Tio hung out with their other friends) at Pacific Plaza, where they both frequented.
 Tio also witnessed two men leaving the scene on a vehicle, and they were presumed to be the ones attacking Oen earlier on.
 Oen was pronounced dead at Singapore General Hospital at 3.50 am, shortly after he arrived for medical treatment.

 Oen's friends who settled in Singapore noted that Oen was single and he was good-tempered and soft-spoken, and never caused any trouble.
 It was also speculated by witnesses that the phone call received by Oen before he was stabbed might be a ploy to lure him to a spot where he could be easily attacked, but it was verified that the phone call came from Oen's Malaysian girlfriend, who had a good relationship with him.
 Tio also told the authorities that prior to losing consciousness on the way to hospital, Oen stated that he recognised the attacker, and Oen said he would settle scores with the killer, whose name he reportedly did not remember.

 Forensic pathologist Dr Gilbert Lau examined the corpse and found that there was a 15 cm long knife wound on the back of his neck, which cut through one of his ears and a blood artery, resulting in Oen's death from acute haemorrhage.
 Dr Lau also stated that there were at least two more knife wounds, one that nearly amputated Oen's left palm and another that cut through the shoulder of the victim, who was stabbed by a heavy but sharp object.
 A finger of Oen was also believed to be chopped off due to him warding off the blows of his attacker.